 - Modify the cmee.properties file.
 Remove all property values except those containing URL values.
-Update the URL references to point to the proxy server path being used to load balance access to the cluster members. - Now, redeploy the application on all the servers.
+Update the URL references to point to the proxy server path being used to load balance access to the cluster members. - Now, redeploy the application directly to the Oracle Enterprise Repository cluster.